 Email: Use email for confidential matters, or to book an appointment with me.
+Make sure you start the subject line with Math 1506 Section (whatever your section is).
 I will check email during normal business hours and will respond to every email I receive within four business days.